 Check the availability of exciting new features and releases, and learn how you can obtain them, on our Magento product availability page.

-Consult the following table for getting started with installing Magento Open Source or Magento Commerce.
+Consult the following table for getting started with installing Magento Open Source or Adobe Commerce.

 |User needs||Description||High-level installation and upgrade steps||Get started link|